 - 2.5 cups raw unsalted cashews*

-- 1.5 cups homemade pumpkin puree (or 1, 15-ounce can unsweetened pumpkin puree)
+- 1.5 cups homemade pumpkin purée (or one 15-ounce can unsweetened pumpkin puree)

 - ⅔ cup pure maple syrup